Violin Sonatas (Grieg): Violin Sonata No. 3 in C minor, Op. 45

 Grieg began composing his third and final violin sonata in the autumn of 1886.
 Whereas the first two sonatas were written in a matter of weeks, this sonata took him several months to complete.

 The sonata remains the most popular of the three works, and has established itself in the standard repertoire.
 The work was also a personal favorite of Grieg's.
 The sonata premiered with Grieg himself at the piano with well-known violinist Adolph Brodsky in Leipzig.
 To a certain extent, Grieg built on Norwegian folk melodies and rhythms in this three-movement sonata.
 However, Grieg considered the second sonata as the "Norwegian" sonata, while the third sonata was "the one with the broader horizon."

 This was the last piece Grieg composed using sonata form.

-First movement
+I. Allegro molto ed appassionato – Presto

 The first movement is characterized by its bold and heroic introduction.

 The agitated opening theme is contrasted with a lyrical second theme.